 All antiepileptic drugs have some side effects and different people have a different response to many drugs.
+Some people seem more vulnerable than others to the side effects.
 Usually after the initial few weeks, side effects should lessen or disappear.
-Unfortunately there are times when a drug has unacceptable or ongoing side effects for that person, and it usually means it needs to be changed.
+Unfortunately there are times when a medication has unacceptable or ongoing side effects for that person, and it usually means it needs to be changed.

-If you feel the medication is affecting your son’s learning and daily life, then you should speak to your neurologist to review it.
+If your child’s learning problems are recent, and you feel the medication is affecting your child’s learning and daily life, then you should speak to your neurologist to review it.

 Melatonin is a hormone that is produced in the brain.
 Melatonin levels vary in 24 hour cycles and are controlled by our body clock.
-Melatonin appears to be important in helping regulate the internal body clock’s cycle of sleep and wakefulness.
-Melatonin is used to treat insomnia.
-It comes in a slow release form to last throughout the night, much like the naturally-occurring melatonin.
-All melatonin tablets need a doctor’s prescription in Australia.
+Melatonin appears to be important in helping regulate the internal body clock’s cycle of sleep and wakefulness and is used to treat sleep difficulties in children.

 Melatonin use in children appears to be safe and works well in the short term.
 Long term use is only appropriate if there is a specific sleep disorder.

 Side effects in children are very rare.
 When people report them, it is not yet certain if they are caused by melatonin or by something else.
 You should talk about this with your child’s doctor.